gsmachado/ifi-uzh_thesis_template/README.md

 * M.Sc. thesis
 * B.Sc. thesis

-However, M.Sc. and B.Sc. thesis would required some adjustments at the current time.
-It's in my future todo's to enhance that.
-If you have some suggestions, [contact me](#contact).
+However, if you think that such template requires some adjustments, either [contact me](#contact) or do a pull request.
+I'm open to hear different needs and adapt it.

 # Disclaimer #

-The best practices and rules presented here are not continuously supported by IFI-UZH -- but by individuals that contribute in a free will.
+The best practices and rules presented here are not officially supported by IFI-UZH -- but by individuals that contribute in a free will.
 It means that: if the formal thesis structure changes in future, there's no guarantee that this template will be updated.

 Thus, by cloning/downloading this thesis template you agree to use it at your own risk.